 In the late 1990s, I started my career as an oil and gas banker.
 The best place for an ambitious 20-something to get a lot of high level exposure to big oil and gas transactions was in the wide open frontier markets of the Former Soviet Union.
-A few years later, in 2002, I was looking at Suncor Energy (SU), a Canadian company that was rapidly ramping up production in the oil sands region of Western Canada.
-What I liked was the potential for extraordinary operating leverage as long as oil remained above a certain level.
+A few years later, in 2002, I was looking at Suncor Energy (SU), a Canadian company that was ramping up production in the oil sands region of Western Canada.
+What I saw was the potential for extraordinary operating leverage - as long as oil remained above a certain level.

 The ideas presented in this post do not constitute a recommendation to buy or sell any security.

 Investors are advised to conduct their own independent research into individual stocks before making a purchase decision.
 In addition, investors are advised that past stock performance is not indicative of future price action.

 You should be aware of the risks involved in stock investing, and you use the material contained herein at your own risk.
 Neither LBS.CO nor any of its contributors are responsible for any errors or omissions which may have occurred.
 The analysis, ratings, and/or recommendations made on this site do not provide, imply, or otherwise constitute a guarantee of performance.

 LBS.CO posts may contain financial reports and economic analysis that embody a unique view of trends and opportunities.
 Accuracy and completeness cannot be guaranteed.
 Investors should be aware of the risks involved in stock investments and the possibility of financial loss.
 It should not be assumed that future results will be profitable or will equal past performance, real, indicated or implied.

 The material on this website are provided for information purpose only.
 LBS.CO does not accept liability for your use of the website.
 The website is provided on an “as is” and “as available” basis, without any representations, warranties or conditions of any kind.